ADVANTECH-Corp/DeviceOn-x86_Edge_AI_Solution/DEV | Encapsulate a portable AI application.md

   <img width="600" src="image\16.png">
 </p>

+> The `Dockerfile` in the unzipped directory includes the libraries that sufficiently inference.

 ## Use Docker file

 > If you don't have docker yet, you could download it from [here](https://www.docker.com/products/docker-desktop).